-Please note that the suggestions below apply only to the Marijuana Anonymous World Phone Meetings group (MAWPM, pronounced maw-pum) with a goal to apply to all of the meetings of the MAWPM group, but with the understanding that over time (for instance) the Friday night meeting will operate slightly different from Wednesday at noon.
-That is to say, for the MAWPM groups, what are listed below are suggested behaviors and guides for conducting MAWPM group meetings.
+Please note that the guidelines below apply only to the Marijuana Anonymous World Phone Meetings group (MAWPM, pronounced maw-pum) with a goal to apply to all of the meetings of the MAWPM group, but with the understanding that over time (for instance) the Friday night meeting will operate slightly different from Wednesday at noon.
+That is to say, for the MAWPM groups, what is listed below are guideline behaviors and guides for conducting MAWPM group meetings.

 - Please remember that there are many MAWPM meetings per week, thus when you chair please try to give as much sharing time as possible to the other participants and save your sharing for another meeting or go last.
 During a long pause at any time then feel free to share, and remember just a suggestion.

 - Please be sure to greet each person and respond to each share in the same way, including tone.
 Keep the newcomer in mind and the potential vulnerability to perceived exclusivity or favoritism.

 - After each person shares thank them and resist the urge to comment on their share.
 However, special situations call for brief consolation such as when a person mentions a death or something similarly traumatic, but keep it brief.

 - If the sharing pauses, remind people of the topic, remind them to use *6 to un-mute their phone.
 Feel free to let the pause to linger for a bit before encouragement.
 It is a judgement call.

 - Adhere to the timing of shares requirements.
 Be sure to require the one minute acknowledgement.